 Travel by bus to Double Bay and Paddington’s Oxford Street for shopping and markets.
 In Paddington you’ll see many elegantly restored Victorian terraces.
 Affluent neighbourhoods on Sydney Harbour, such as Vaucluse and Point Piper, have some of Australia’s most expensive homes.

 A short walk from Oxford Street is the Centennial Parklands, home to a beautiful green oasis and the Sydney Cricket Ground and the Allianz Stadium.
-From the stadiums it’s a short ride on a public transport to Royal Randwick Racecourse for all the colour and glamour of horseracing.
+From the stadiums it’s a short ride on a public transport tofor all the colour and glamour of horseracing.